ylzshaha/ylzshaha.github.io/_posts/2023-4-10-Plaid-CTF-2020-Mojo-Writeup.md

 In conclusion, When a renderer process needs to transfer a mojo receiver endpoint to the browser:

-- it will get `RenderFrame` of the frame first.
+- It will get `RenderFrame` of the frame first.
 - There is also a renderer side `BrowserInterfaceBroker` instance in the `RenderFrame`.
 Get it.
 - Then the renderer will invoke the member function named `GetInterface()` of the `BrowserInterfaceBroker` to transfer the receiver endpoint.
 - In the browser side, the endpoint will be received by `BrowserInterfaceBrokerImpl` and a binder is invoked by RFH to bind the receiver.